tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Nominus of Cruelty

-When you heal, one enemy engaged with you takes your level in negative energy damage.
+When you heal, one enemy engaged with you takes your level in necrotic damage.

 **Quirk:** Enjoys cruel tricks.